Inigo-Azcarate/CSLG_ModeChoice/README.md

 **Mobility mode choice model using Gipuzkoa (Spain) as a use case**

 # Folders
 - [input_data](https://github.com/Inigo-Azcarate/CSLG_ModeChoice/tree/main/input_data) contains all the data necessary to run the AI model in the \model folder.
 Most data is generated after running the code in the \preprocessing folder.
-If you are having any kind of problem, you can download the file with all the data to run the model on this link:
+If you are having any kind of problem, you can download the file with all the data to run the model on [this] link.
 - [model](https://github.com/Inigo-Azcarate/CSLG_ModeChoice/tree/main/model) contains the code to create the supervised learning AI model that predicts the mobility choices.
-- [preprocessing](https://github.com/Inigo-Azcarate/CSLG_ModeChoice/tree/main/preprocessing) contains the codes to generate the files in \input_data.
-To run the code, you will have to download the raw data folder from this link and paste it inside /preprocessing.
+- [preprocessing](https://github.com/Inigo-Azcarate/CSLG_ModeChoice/tree/main/preprocessing) contains the code to generate the files in \input_data.

 Inside each folder, you have a brief explanation of how code flow.